RoonMoonlight/Fixed-Uber-Upgrades/README.md

 FlaminSarge - TF2Attributes

-Bottiger - TF2IDB

 Mr L / lobnico - Original Uberupgrades Configs & Code.

-nosoop - reused some of their code.
+nosoop - reused some of their code & also TFEconData.